Cycling and walking

 If you live in London, read about the London Taxicard scheme in Travel perks and discounts for older people.

 Family members, friends and neighbours may be able to offer lifts.
 For example, it may be that a neighbour makes regular trips into town and has a free space in their car.
 People receiving the lifts could offer to help out with the cost of petrol or parking.

 It’s also worth being aware that a Blue Badge disabled parking permit can be used in any vehicle as long as the badge holder is present.

 Mobility scooters and powered wheelchairs

-Mobility scooters and powered wheelchairs can mean continued freedom and independence for people with impaired mobility who can no longer drive a car.
-To find out more, see choosing the right mobility scooter in Which?.Home & garden.
+Mobility scooters and powered wheelchairs can provide continued freedom and independence for people with impaired mobility who can no longer drive a car.
+Find out more about choosing the right mobility scooter.